-The Master of Education (Educational Administration) provides professional growth opportunities for Christian educators in the field of Christian school educational leadership.
+The Master of Education (Educational Administration) provides professional growth opportunities for educators in the field of educational leadership from a biblical perspective.
 You are prepared to assume leadership roles in Christian day, missionary, international, or national cross-cultural schools.

 Our objective is to help you develop:

 1. Competency in content so that you demonstrate the ability to:

 a.
 Apply biblical principles to formulate a Christian philosophy of education and articulate this to various audiences.

 b.
 Understand instructional strategies and learning theories to meet the development of learners and their individual needs.

 c.
 Develop and analyze curriculum based on philosophy, theory, and biblical principles and their relationship to instruction and learning.